geb/geb/doc/manual/src/chapters/130-history.md

 * Introduced new configuration mechanism for more flexible and environment sensitive configuration of Geb (e.g. driver implementation, base url)
 * Default wait timeout and retry interval is now configurable, and can now also use user configuration presets (e.g. quick, slow)
 * Added a “build adapter” mechanism, making it easier for build systems to take control of relevant configuration
+* The JUnit 3 integration now includes the test method name in the automatically generated reports
+* The reporting support has been rewritten, making it much friendlier to use outside of testing

 ### Breaking Changes